jlfaucher/executor/incubator/ooRexxShell/oorexxshell_readme.txt

 error message is displayed even in silent mode.

+[Update 2024 June, 10] The locations and names have changed.
 Customization by end user:
 The optional file ".oorexxshell_customization.rex" is now loaded before any preloaded package.
 Typically used for color settings.